 Once the page opens, please select the “Graduate Application” button located in the middle right of the page.

 Once selected, you will be redirected to a page that asks you to “Sign In.”
 If you haven’t already created an “Application User Account,” please select the “Create User Account.”
 Once you’ve created a user account you can now log in; therefore, please return to the “Sign In” page and enter your User ID and Password.

 Once you’ve logged in, you will be redirected to Application Center.
 Please select “Create New Application.”
 The application process will require you to answer four areas of information—1) About You; 2) Your Intended Major; 3) Your Background and 4) Recommendations.
 When you advance to the “Your Intended Major” page, please select “Fall 2019” from the “Start Term” drop box window and “Disaster Management – MA” from the “Intended Major” drop box window.
+If applying for the online format, please select "Disaster Management – MA Online.”
 When you advance to the “Your Background” section, please upload a PDF copy of your resume in the “Supporting Documents” section.
 Recommendations are not required for admission consideration at this time.